 Town Council (3 vacancies).
 The Town Charter provides that at least four of the seven members of the Town Council (including the Mayor) must be residents of the Town, but all may be residents of the Town.

 Based upon the current composition of Town Council, and the mayor’s residency requirement, one (1) of the three (3) Council seats up for election this year must be a Resident and two (2) may be filled by either a Resident or a Nonresident property owner.
-Candidates for Mayor must qualify as a “Resident” of the Town.
 Each Council member shall continue, throughout his/her term of office, to maintain his or her residency status as described above.